 The Herald is a Jack of All Trades amongst the wildly specific min/max classes Dark Souls 3 offers.

-As one of the ten starting classes, the Herald forgoes the typical focus on pure combat to offer players a healthy balance of both melee prowess and a dip into Faith to give players access to healing.
+As one of the ten starting classes, the Herald forgoes the typical focus on pure combat to offer players a healthy balance of melee prowess and a dip into Faith to give players access to healing.

 This makes it an accessible option for SoulsBorne beginners.
 The access to early healing allows for more mistakes, making the initial portions of Dark Souls 3 much more forgiving.

 Both veterans and noobs alike can use the class’s unique properties, though, which is why we’re bringing you the ultimate beginner’s Guide to the Herald in Dark Souls 3.

 The Herald is far more forgiving than almost every other starting class in the game.
 This is thanks in no small part to your starting equipment, which dictates your play style by extension.